Develop a safety plan

 - Practice travelling to the location that you have chosen as a safe place.

-- Decide what arrangements you might need to make for your pets if they will be at risk of being harmed.
+- Decide what arrangements you might need to make for your pets if they are at risk of being harmed.
 The RSPCA Queensland and DVConnect's Pets in Crisis domestic violence program provides temporary care of animals with trained, volunteer foster carers.
 People who need to stay in domestic violence refuges but are unable to find alternative care for their pets can contact DVConnect Womensline on 1800 811 811 to arrange pet accommodation.
 Prior to fostering, the RSPCA will examine the animal and provide immediate care and assessment for animals needing vaccines and basic assistance.

 - Find out what to do if you have concerns about your safety when arriving at, being in and leaving court.
+If you are seeking a domestic violence order, talk to your local domestic violence service and ask to speak to a court support worker.

 - Re-focus is a free, easy to use and interactive app for women who are thinking of separating.
 It covers legal information about domestic violence, arrangements for children, financial and property matters, options for reaching a legal agreement and safe accommodation.
 It also provides helpful referrals and coping tips about separation.